Chrysto34/core-code/README.md

 Day2:
 1. Intermidiate code for interpretation languages, or also called bytecode

-2.Java language is compiled or interpreted?
+2. Java language is compiled or interpreted?
 Java can be considered both a compiled and an interpreted language because its source code is first compiled into a binary byte-code.
 This byte-code runs on the Java Virtual Machine (JVM), which is usually a software-based interpreter.
 The use of compiled byte-code allows the interpreter (the virtual machine) to be small and efficient (and nearly as fast as the CPU running native, compiled code).
 In addition, this byte-code gives Java its portability: it will run on any JVM that is correctly implemented, regardless of computer hardware or software configuration.
 Most Web browsers (such as Microsoft Internet Explorer or Netscape Communicator) contain a JVM to run Java applets.

 3. totdlsrs = 700; Total amount of dollars